Kenny-Krypto/RandomCode_cpp/README.md

 # Sckol-Code
 Prototyping code for random things i felt like doing.
+Also things I did in class